EU ETS data handling for Phase II (2008-2012)

 More specifically, Annexes XIV and XV of the MRG (the annexes for Monitoring and Reporting from aviation activities) state: “The competent authority may require the aircraft operator to use an electronic template for submission of the [monitoring plan][report].
 The Commission may publish a standardised electronic template or file format specification.
 In this case the competent authority shall accept the use by the aircraft operator of this template or specification, unless the competent authority’s template requires at least the same data input.”

-Please note that all references to Member States in the templates should be interpreted as including all 30 EEA States.
-The EEA comprises the 27 EU Member States plus Iceland, Liechtenstein and Norway.
+Please note that all references to Member States in the templates should be interpreted as including all the 30 EEA States at the time.
+In phase II the EEA comprised the 28 EU Member States except Croatia (which did not join the EU until 1 July 2013), plus Iceland, Liechtenstein and Norway.

 The competent authority in the administering Member State may have published a customised version of these templates.
 A list of contact points of competent authorities as well as a list indicating the administering Member State for each aircraft operator can be found in the Aircraft operators and their administering Member States documentation page.

 Data exchange formats for EU ETS Phase II

 The revised EU ETS Directive states in Article 14(4): “The Regulation referred to in paragraph 1 may include requirements on the use of automated systems and data exchange formats to harmonise communication on the monitoring plan, the annual emission report and the verification activities between the operator, the verifier and competent authorities."

 Development and content of the EU ETS Reporting Language

 In order to prepare such data exchange format, the Commission has been working together with consultants (PricewaterhouseCoopers supported by Innofactor) on the development of an XML schema for monitoring plans, annual emission reports etc., in order to allow for the development of fully automated workflows between operators, aircraft operators, verifiers and competent authorities.